truongd8593/MisaConverter/README.md

 # MisaConverter

+# Available converters:

-Currently it only has a Java method calling ghost4j API to convert a .ps file to .pdf file.
+- PS to PDF converter: contains a Java method calling ghost4j API to convert a .ps file to .pdf file.

 # Todo: